Canadian Championship: Format

 Since 2017, competition regulations state that each team must field a minimum of three Canadian starters for each match.

 In 2018, following the suspension of operations at FC Edmonton, the format of the Championship was amended once more to allow for the admission of two clubs from the Division 3 provincial leagues: League1 Ontario and Première ligue de soccer du Québec.
 The two provincial champions meet in a first qualifying round, with the winner progressing to meet the sole Canadian USL team (not including Toronto FC II, which is a department of the MLS side Toronto FC), Ottawa Fury FC in a second qualifying round.
 The winner of this match joins the three Canadian MLS teams in the semifinals.
 A.S.
 Blainville and Oakville Blue Devils qualified to represent the Quebec and Ontario leagues respectively in 2018.

 The 2019 Canadian Championship was the first to feature teams from the newly created Canadian Premier League.
-With 13 teams competing, the competition was expanded to include three qualifying rounds along with the semifinals and finals.
-The first qualifying round begins with six teams, with three new teams entering each round until the semifinals where the previous year's champion enters.
-All rounds are two-legged match ups.
+With 13 teams competing, the competition was expanded to include three qualifying rounds along with the semi-finals and final.
+The first qualifying round began with six teams, with three new teams entering each round until the semi-finals where the previous year's champion entered.
+All rounds were two-legged match ups.

+In 2021, a format was introduced with four rounds consisting of single leg ties.
+First round matchups have been determined geographically (i.e. east and west) and byes have been awarded to the previous year's tournament finalists.
+In 2024 the format was altered slightly to feature two-legged matchups for the quarter-final and semi-final rounds.
+Starting that year, hosting privileges up to the semifinals are based on performances in the past three editions of the tournament.